 Phys Invt Counting Period Code

 This relates to the frequency of counting the stock levels for this item once it’s in the warehouse.
 We recently published a guide to stocktaking and cycle counting.
-Click here to check that out.
+Give that a read to gain a greater understanding on the area.

 Last Counting Period Update, Next Counting Start Date, Next Counting End Date